apiaryio/api-blueprint/Tutorial.md

         [Gist][]

-Not much new here except the definition and discussion of query parameter *"since"*:
+At this point you should be familiar with everything in this listing expect the definition and discussion of the query parameter *"since"*:

 #### Query Parameters

     ## Gists Collection [/gists{?since}]

-As with the URI Parameters the query parameters are defined in the [URI Template][].
-The diferrence here is that a query parameter name is preceeded by the questionmark and its definition is always at the end of the URI Template.
+As with the URI parameters the Query parameters are defined in the [URI Template][].
+The difference here is that a query parameter name is preceded by the question mark and its is always at the end of the URI Template.

 > **NOTE:** To define multiple query parameters simply comma-separate their names.
-For example `{?since,month,year}`.
+For example `{?month,year}`.

 #### Action-specific Query Parameters